LavaMoat/lavamoat.github.io/src/content/docs/reference/glossary.md

 ## Powers

-There's a concept in [Hardened JavaScript][] called _powers_.
+There's a concept in [Hardened JavaScript][hardened-javascript] called _powers_.
 Powers are the capabilities that a compartment has access to.
 The compartment can only access the powers that it has been granted.
-For the specific use-case that LavaMoat Policy provides, Powers are effectively the globals and built-in (in case of Node.js programs) modules that are available to the compartment.
+For the specific use-case that [LavaMoat][] Policy provides, Powers are effectively the globals and built-in (in case of Node.js programs) modules that are available to the compartment.

 ## Object Capability Programming

 > a.k.a. _OCAP_ or _object-capability model_

 Object capability programming is a security model that uses the concept of _object capabilities_ to control access to resources.
 In this model, an object's authority to access resources is determined by the capabilities it holds.
-This approach is used in [Hardened JavaScript][] to provide a secure environment for running untrusted code.
+This approach is used in [Hardened JavaScript][hardened-javascript] to provide a secure environment for running untrusted code.

 :::note[Resources]